lyjelin/Coursera-Certificate/Google-IT-Support/Operating-Systems-and-You/Review.md

 ### Week 2

+>
+1. Users and Group
+2. Permissions

 Standard user : user who's given restricted access to a machine Administrator : user that has complete control over a machine Windows domain : network of computers, users, files, etc that are added to a central database root user : first user that gets automatically created when we install a Linux OS.

+Windows : Fils/Dir permissions are assigned using Access Control Lists `ACLs`
+- DCLs
+- SCLs

+SetUID : used to allow a file to be run as the owner of the file.
+Sticky bit : allows the file to be modified by anyone, but only removed by the owner or root